Articles in this section

 CONFIG_TEXT: ERR_CONNECTION_REFUSED

-- An error that is similar to the following appears at Domains > example.com > Dashboard > Logs or in the domain's
+• The following error message appears at Domains > example.com > Dashboard > Logs or in the domain's /var/www/vhosts/system/example.com/logs/proxy_error_log:

 CONFIG_TEXT: connect() failed (111: Connection refused) while connecting to upstream, client: 203.0.113.2, server: example.com, request: "GET / HTTP/2.0", upstream: "https://192.0.2.2:7081/", host: "example.com"